We are the ports for a sustainable future.

 03 Hinterland

 The cargoes that are transshipped through our ports consist of the goods that Niedersachsen's and the national economy exchange with other countries in the international trade.
 To us, hinterland means the catchment area for the flow of goods that are transshipped via our ports.
 Transportation between business locations and the port is performed by three modes of transport: Barge, rail, and truck.
 It is our task to make sure that the interface between the different modes is working.
 In doing so, we are naturally placing an emphasis on eco-friendly modes of transportation and we are continually investing in the quality of our port rail systems.
-NPorts maintains its own rail grid of 79 km in length.
+NPorts maintains its own rail grid of 80 km in length.

 04 Land Surface

-We own some 2,000 hectares of port area.
+We own some 2100 hectares of land area.
 We develop these areas for business use and market them towards the industrial and commercial settlement of companies with an affinity to the port.
 The leasing of areas is one of our core fields of business.
 Energy-efficient lighting, the restoration of contaminated areas, and the issue of land sealing are some of the challenges that we are confronting head-on.
 With every new berth, we are creating areas and new transshipment opportunities for our customers.

 To counteract the construction measures, we are creating compensation areas in the vicinity of the ports.
-NPorts tends to some 930 hectares of areas dedicated to nature conservation.
+NPorts tends to some 1064 hectares of areas dedicated to nature conservation.
 We even care about the near-natural design of areas not in use, e.g., as flowering meadows and grass strips.

 05 Workshops and Offices

 NPorts’ inventory comprises hundreds of buildings: Offices, workshops, boat sheds, warehouses, cold stores, and even bunkers and rail switch towers.
 Many buildings are contemporary witnesses of the ports’ history, and some of them are protected under preservation order.
 Which makes us face some challenges when it comes to energy-efficient building restoration.
 Wherever structurally feasible, we are installing photovoltaic (PV) systems or put green areas on or around the buildings.
-Our buildings are the work environment for some 700 people at NPorts.
+Our buildings are the work environment for some 650 people at NPorts.
 Therefore, this station also takes up topics that showcase us as a good employer.
 With our measures for occupational safety, continuing and further education, reconcilability of job and family, as well as a good culture and communication, we are creating an attractive work environment for our employees.

 06 Quay Facility